 Contact a Benefits Adviser if you believe you have been wrongly refused the Carer Element.

 I would like my sister to be able to call the UC helpline on my behalf, but have been told this isn’t possible

-You can ask another person or organisation to help you deal with your UC claim, but you have to formally inform the DWP that you have given this permission – this is called explicit consent.
+You can ask another person or organisation to help you deal with your Universal Credit claim, but you have to formally inform the DWP that you have given this permission – this is called explicit consent.

-Explicit consent can be given by you by making a note on your journal, through the UC helpline or by informing your work coach.
+Explicit consent can be given by you by making a note on your journal, through the Universal Credit helpline or by informing your Work Coach.

 The permission for that person to be able to help you only lasts until that particular issue has been resolved.
 So you will have to give explicit consent for each issue you want your sister to help you with throughout the lifetime of your award.